jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Cool huh?

-And that's what I mean by cyborgology and majic.
+And, that's what I mean by cyborgology and majic.
 When a new tool is in our hands, it gives us a unique ability and therefore increases our cyborgology.
 But we need to be taught how to use it.
 We can learn this majic ourselves, or a majician can teach us.

 We'll need lots of lessons in the future.

-Technology will keep getting more advanced.
-Someone needs to teach Main Street all the possibilities behind artificial intelligence, machine learning, robotics, 3D printing, augmented reality, vritual reality, and whatever else the protagonist wizards invent.
+Because technology will keep getting more advanced.
+Someone needs to teach Main Street all the possibilities behind modern tech.
+Artificial intelligence, machine learning, robotics, 3D printing, augmented reality, virtual reality, and whatever else the protagonist wizards invent.

-You know how we ask Home Depot workers for DIY advice?
+You know how Home Depot workers give good DIY advice?
 Well, who does a plumber ask about using a 3D printer to make a custom pipe?
 What about a roofer curious which drone and camera best inspect weather damage?
-How can a phyiotherapist use Machine Learning to help their client's sprained knee?
+How can a physiotherapist use Machine Learning to help her client's sprained knee?

 While tech companies will keep making and marketing excellent products, someone has to know all the options to help the frontline connect with the majic of modern levers of power.